 Our office is not involved in selecting or awarding scholarships to incoming freshmen, but we can provide a basic overview and starting points.
 The majority of scholarships UW has to offer to incoming freshmen are based entirely on the admission application; no additional application is needed, though you should complete the FAFSA to ensure maximum eligibility.

 - APPLY FOR ADMISSION TO UW: To be considered for admissions-based scholarships, you need to submit your UW admission application by the November 15 deadline.
 The UW Admissions Office provides a limited number of admissions-based scholarships for incoming students (including the Purple & Gold Scholarship), along with additional information about resources and programs.

 - CONSIDER APPLYING FOR HONORS: Those interested in the UW Honors Program Admissions Scholarships should connect with the Honors Program directly for admission information and details.

-- ACADEMIC DEPARTMENT SCHOLARSHIPS: Some academic departments and colleges offer direct admission, for example Foster School of Business and Engineering programs, among others.
-Many more academic departments also have scholarships that they offer during the admission process to students who indicate their interest in that major/department.
+- ACADEMIC DEPARTMENT SCHOLARSHIPS: Many academic departments have scholarships they offer during the admission process to students who indicate their interest in that major/department.

 - ATHLETIC SCHOLARSHIPS: Incoming freshman student-athletes can access information about UW athletic programs and how they support student-athletes at GoHuskies.com.